Practical Steps, Solid Advice, and Realistic Goals for Better Credit

 1. Research Thoroughly

 Comparing Cards.
 It’s advisable to compare several options before making a decision.
 For example, while one card might have a lower APR, it may have higher fees.
-On the other hand, a card with higher APR might offer features like a grace period on purchases or the possibility of upgrading to an unsecured card after a certain period of responsible usage.
+On the other hand, a card with a higher APR might offer features like a grace period on purchases or the possibility of upgrading to an unsecured card after a certain period of responsible usage.

 2. Check Your Credit Score

 Why Checking Score is Important.
 Before applying, it’s a good idea to know your score.
-This can help you gauge your approval odds and avoid unnecessary hard inquiries that can hurt your credit score.
+This can help you gauge your approval odds and avoid unnecessary hard inquiries that hurt your credit score.
 Many financial institutions and card issuers provide free access to your score.

 3. Fill Out the Application